harsh1036/Spoural_Managment_System/README.md

-# SPOURAL ULSC Login Portal
+# SPOURAL EVENT MANAGEMENT SYSTEM

 This project is a login portal for the **SPOURAL ULSC (University Level Student Coordinator)** system, used for managing access to the dashboard for event management.
 The interface is clean, responsive, and designed using pure HTML, CSS, and PHP, following secure login practices.